swadhinbubaipaul/my-token/README.md

 - `convertFees(address treasuryAddress) external onlyOwner`: Converts the accumulated fees to ETH and transfers them to a treasury address.
 - `checkContractEthBalance() external view returns (uint256)`: Returns the current ETH balance of the contract.

-## AdvancedDEXToken Contract
+## AdvancedMyToken Contract

 ### Overview

-The `AdvancedDEXToken` contract is an ERC20 token contract that implements an advanced decentralized exchange (DEX) mechanism.
+The `AdvancedMyToken` contract is an ERC20 token contract that implements an advanced decentralized exchange (DEX) mechanism.
 It allows users to trade tokens and charges a 5% fee on each transaction.
 The fee is distributed to the contract itself, which then converts the accumulated fees to ETH and transfers them to a designated fee receiver address.

 ### Contract Details